Talia2/HOL-TrafficManager/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Windows Azure Traffic Manager is a load balancing solution that enables the distribution of incoming traffic among different hosted services in your Windows Azure subscription, regardless of their physical location.
+The Traffic Manager is a load balancing solution that enables the distribution of incoming traffic among different cloud services in your Windows Azure subscription, regardless of their physical location.
 Traffic routing occurs as a the result of policies that you define and that are based on one of the following criteria:

-- **Performance** - traffic is forwarded to the closest hosted service in terms of network latency
+- **Performance** - traffic is forwarded to the closest cloud service in terms of network latency
-- **Round Robin** - traffic is distributed equally across all hosted services
+- **Round Robin** - traffic is distributed equally across all cloud services
 - **Failover** - traffic is sent to a primary service and, if this service goes offline, to the next available service in a list

-You assign each policy a DNS name and associate it with multiple hosted services.
-The load balancer responds to queries for the policy DNS name with the address of one of the associated hosted services that satisfies the criteria for the policy.
-Traffic Manager constantly monitors hosted services to ensure they are online and will not route traffic to any service that is unavailable.
+You assign each policy a DNS name and associate it with multiple cloud services.
+The load balancer responds to queries for the policy DNS name with the address of one of the associated cloud services that satisfies the criteria for the policy.
+Traffic Manager constantly monitors cloud services to ensure they are online and will not route traffic to any service that is unavailable.

-In this hands-on lab, you will explore Windows Azure Traffic Manager by publishing a very simple application to multiple hosted services, each one in a different geographic region, and then create several Traffic Manager policies to evaluate how the load balancer routes traffic across these services.
+In this hands-on lab, you will explore Traffic Manager by publishing a very simple application to multiple cloud services, each one in a different geographic region, and then create several Traffic Manager policies to evaluate how the load balancer routes traffic across these services.

 <a name="AboutDnsCaching"></a>
 ### About DNS Caching ###